RishiRomeo/tempus/rwd-enrichment-interview-exercise-master/README.md

 - Unzip the contents of this repository into the new directory
 - The correct dir path should look like : tempus > rwd-enrichment-interview-exercise-master > ..
 - Ensure that you are in the directory containing the Makefile (if unsure, use $ls to look at directory). ($cd rwd-enrichment-interview-exercise-master if in tempus parent dir)
-- Run the Makefile using the code below
+- Run the Makefile using the code
     $ make run